ST10447256/XHAW-POE/README.md

 ## **Acknowledgments**
 - **Wellcom**: For guidance throughout the project.
 - **Team Members**: Mfundo Sboniso Msweli, Sefako Siphosethu Mongalo, Michael Phumelela Khumalo, Owokugcina Ntuli

 ---

 ## **License**
 This project is licensed under the MIT License.
 Feel free to modify or distribute the project under the terms of this license.

+---

+## Optimizing the Expo App and Reducing APK Size

+To optimize the Expo app and reduce the APK size for uploading to GitHub, I made the following changes:

+### **Development Environment and Configuration**
+- Ensured the development environment was correctly set up for a production build.
+- Configured the `eas.json` file with settings to target a production environment and set the build type to APK.
+- Removed unnecessary settings like `optimizeForSize` that caused validation errors.
+- Streamlined the `app.json` configuration by specifying only essential assets and metadata such as:
+  - App icon
+  - Splash screen
+  - Adaptive icon
+- Added a unique Android package name for proper identification.

+### **Code and Dependency Optimization**
+- Reviewed the app code and identified unnecessary libraries and assets.
+- Removed unused dependencies to minimize the app's footprint.
+- Compressed large image files and utilized optimized formats to reduce storage requirements.
+- Resized images and ensured that only referenced assets were included in the build process.

+### **Building the APK**
+- Utilized the EAS CLI to build the APK in production mode.
+- Resolved compatibility issues specific to the Windows environment.
+- Ensured build scripts and dependencies were aligned with production requirements, avoiding the inclusion of unnecessary development libraries.

+### **Verification and Results**
+- Verified the final APK size, ensuring it was below 100MB to meet GitHub's upload requirements.
+- Maintained app functionality and design while creating an optimized version ready for sharing and deployment.

+This streamlined and efficient build process has prepared the app for deployment, ensuring a smaller footprint without compromising quality or user experience.

+---

+## New Features Added to the Website

+### **Download Our App Button**
+- Added a **"Download Our App"** button to the footer section of the website.
+- The button links directly to a Google Drive folder containing the APK file for the **Empowering the Nation** mobile application.
+- This feature allows users to seamlessly transition from the website to the mobile application by downloading the APK file.

+### **Social Media Integration**
+- Added functional links to the social media icons available on every main page of the website.
+- Each icon links directly to its respective social media platform, providing users with easy access to our official social media pages.

+These enhancements aim to improve user engagement and provide convenient access to both the mobile application and social media platforms.